mueiya/Dicoding-Backend-Expert/README.md

 By following these steps, you'll be able to set up the environment, run the migrations, and start the server for your project.

-Make sure to replace the placeholder values in the `.env` example with your actual database credentials and keys.
+⚠️ Make sure to replace the placeholder values in the `.env` example with your actual database credentials and keys.

+⚠️ When they the program run with `npm run start:dev`, it's not using the test database environment.

 ## Tech Stack Overview